dullroar/ten-steps-to-linux-survival/Step09.md

  Manual page passwd(5) line 1 (press h for help or q to quit)
 ```

+`man` pages can be long and sometimes obscure to a beginner, but it is recommended you get used to
+reading them, especially any warnings.
+There is a great quote that explains why:

+> "Unix will give you enough rope to shoot yourself in the foot.
+If you didn't think rope would do
+> that, you should have read the man page." - unknown

+**Note:** If you know who originally said the above and can send proof, let me know and I will give
+them credit.

 Besides `man`, many GNU tools come with help in `info` format, which is originally from `emacs`.
 Here are the results of `info find`:
 \drdoc{info}